pilecki/The-Strength-Forge/README.md

 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/)
 - [W3C Markup Validation]( https://validator.w3.org/)

+The only errors found in the validator are browser compatibility error.

 **UX testing**

 - Navbar
+     - As a user, I want to be able to get every part of the site so that I could discover content quickly.
         - On top of the page, a fixed navigation bar is placed, giving a user easy access to every part of the site.

 - Home section
+    - As a user, I want to see something, so that makes me hard work.
         - The Home section consists of a picture of the muscular man and a text that encourages people to hard work.

 - Join section
+    - As a user, I want to be able to contact the staff of the gym so that I could ask them anything regarding the gym.
         - The Join section provides a simple form to contact the staff of the gym and make any queries.

 - About section
+    - As a user, I want to know where the gym is so that I could find it.
         - In the about section, there is a warm welcome and information about the location of the gym as well as brief descriptions of the training areas.
+Also, the address of the gym is provided in the footer.

 - Gym section
+    - As a user, I want a brief description of the gym so that I could know better what exercises I can to perform at the gym.
         - The gym section contains photos, allowing customers to familiarise with the main amenities available in the gym.
+Each photograph has a description included.

 - Classes section
+    - As a user, I want to know what classes are available at the gym.
         - In the classes section, there are pictures with descriptions of the classes available in the gym.

 - Footer
+    - As a user, I want to be able to see links to social media accounts so that I could learn about additional content published by the gym.
         - The footer includes address links to social media sites running by the gym and a large link leading to join us section.

 A website was manually tested on various mobile devices(iPhone5,6,7, Ipad, Fire 10 HD, Samsung Galaxy, Sony Xperia) and multiple web-browsers (Chrome, Mozilla Firefox, Opera, Internet Explorer, Edge, Safari) to ensure compatibility and responsiveness.
 During testing, I noticed incompatibility of background-image-attachment-fixed property on Apple’s devices.
 The image was enlarged and blurry making an inaesthetic look.
 To fix it the attachment-fixed property was changed to scroll.